Unveiling Gender Dynamics in Introductory Physics Labs: Results

 \section{Results}

-An analysis of the time students spent on various laboratory tasks (Figure~\ref{fig1}) at State University of New York Farmingdale State College revealed no statistically significant gender differences in overall participation.
-Independent samples \(t\)-tests indicated that male and female students engaged comparably in lab activities (\(t= -0.073,~p=0.471\)).
+An analysis of overall participation during laboratory activities (Figure~\ref{fig1}) at State University of New York Farmingdale State College revealed no statistically significant gender differences.
+Independent samples \(t\)-tests indicated that male and female students engaged comparably in lab activities (\(t= -0.073,~p=0.471, ~\alpha = 0.05\)).
 This finding is consistent with our earlier small-scale multi-institutional study, in which no significant gender-based differences in participation were observed at SUNY Farmingdale or Valdosta State University, though significant differences were detected at Fairmont State University~\cite{paul2025breaking}.
 These results suggest that, at least within the context of SUNY Farmingdale, overall participation in laboratory tasks does not differ by gender, regardless of sample size.

 To further explore potential gender-based patterns in laboratory engagement, we analyzed students’ stated preferences (Figure~\ref{fig2}) for specific laboratory tasks, as captured in the post-laboratory survey.
 Both first and second ranked task preferences were included in the analysis to provide a more comprehensive view of students’ choices.
 We conducted a chi-square test of independence to examine the association between gender and task preference, using the aggregated rankings for the four core laboratory activities: equipment setup, data collection, note-taking/calculations/data visualization, and report writing.
-The analysis revealed a statistically significant association between gender and laboratory task preference, (\(\chi^2 = 9.548,~ p = 0.023\)).
+The analysis revealed a statistically significant association between gender and laboratory task preference, [\(\chi^2(\text{df}=3) = 9.548,~ p = 0.023, ~\alpha = 0.05\)].
 Specifically, male students were more likely to rank equipment setup and data collection among their top preferences, while female students more frequently prioritized note-taking/calculations/data visualization and report writing.
 This pattern suggests a gendered differentiation in preferred modes of laboratory engagement, with male students gravitating toward hands-on and procedural tasks, and female students favoring roles that emphasize documentation and data analysis.